School bus driver charged after sleeping student wakes up alone

 SHIPPENSBURG, Pa.
 (WHTM) – A bus driver for the Shippensburg Area School District is charged after police say she failed to notice a sleeping student at the end of her morning route.

-The child found himself alone on the bus when he woke up at the driver’s home on the morning of Dec.
-21. He walked off the bus and into the driver’s yard where a neighbor heard him shouting for help, Shippensburg police said in a news release.
+The 9-year-old boy found himself alone on the bus when he woke up at the driver’s home on the morning of Dec.
+21. He walked off the small bus and into the driver’s yard where a neighbor heard him crying, Shippensburg police said in charging documents.

-The neighbor took the child into her home, called the police, and the child was transported to his school.
+The neighbor knocked on the driver’s door and when no one answered, she took the boy into her home, gave him a bowl of cereal, and called the police.
+The boy was then transported to Nancy Grayson Elementary School.

+The driver, 37-year-old Penny Kirby of Shippensburg, told police she drove the boy and other children on a special needs route to the elementary school.
+She said she thought she saw the boy leave the bus with the other children.

+Kirby, a substitute driver for Boyo Transportation, said she did not see any children when she parked at her home.
+She said she looked to the back of the bus but did not walk along the seats.

+“She didn’t do the walk-through that the bus company required,” Shippensburg police Chief Fred Scott said.
+“To me, this is the least of the ramifications that could have happened.
+The child could have wandered off in traffic, could have been hit, could have been kidnapped, a thousand different things.”

-Court papers identify the bus driver as 37-year-old Penny Kirby, of Shippensburg.
-A criminal complaint filed Tuesday charges her with one misdemeanor count of endangering the welfare of a child.
+A criminal complaint filed Tuesday charges Kirby with one misdemeanor count of endangering the welfare of a child.

-The police news release did not provide the child’s age or school.
+“When I talked to her on the phone, she was very apologetic,” Scott said.
+“She wanted to buy Christmas gifts for the kid.
+It was just a case of assuming.”

 Get breaking news, weather and traffic on the go.
 Download our News App and our Weather App for your phone and tablet.